isb-cgc/readthedocs/docs/source/sections/progapi/progAPIvfour/API-demo.rst

    :align: center

-Swagger UI submits the request and shows the curl that was submitted.
-The Responses section shows the response.
-If you select the Download button, you are able to download the response in JSON format.
+Swagger UI submits the request and shows the curl code that was submitted.
+The ‘Response body’ section shows the response to the request.
+If you click the ‘Download’ button, you are able to download the response in JSON format.

 .. image:: response-body.png